-Note: For the 2016 calendar year and beyond, the due date for U.S. citizens is April 18th, and there is an automatic extension of two months for U.S. expats, but the taxes owed should be paid by this date even with the automatic extension.
-An extension is available, which extends the due date to October 16th.
+Note: For the 2018 calendar year and beyond, the due date for U.S. citizens is April 15th (April 17th in 2018), and there is an automatic extension of two months for U.S. expats, but the taxes owed should be paid by this date even with the automatic extension.
+An extension is available, which extends the due date to October 15th.

 As an American abroad, you will need to complete Form 8938 of FATCA (Foreign Account Tax Compliance Act) if the defined foreign assets exceed the specified value.
 Thresholds are different for married and single taxpayers and are generally higher for individuals who live outside the United States.
 You are required to complete the form if:

 - You are filing a single return and the total value of your specified foreign assets exceeds $200,000 on the last day of the tax year or more than $300,000 at any point during the year

 - You are filing a joint return and the value of your specified foreign asset exceeds $400,000 on the last day of the tax year or more than $600,000 at any point during the year